irisbaron/vsam-express-demo/README.md

 ```

 The ‘npm init’ will create and populate the package.json with the definition for the project.
 Press Enter to confirm the questions.
 Next we create dependencies using npm.
+Next we install the dependencies for our project, including Express and VSAM.js.

 ```bash
 npm install express vsam.js chai async --save
 ```